ralphjsmit/filament/docs/07-users/02-multi-factor-authentication.md

 Filament includes two methods of MFA which you can enable out of the box:

 - [App authentication](#app-authentication) uses a Google Authenticator-compatible app (such as the Google Authenticator, Authy, or Microsoft Authenticator apps) to generate a time-based one-time password (TOTP) that is used to verify the user.
-- [Email authentication](#email-authentication) sends a time-based one-time password (TOTP) to the user's email address, which they must enter to verify their identity.
+- [Email authentication](#email-authentication) sends a one-time code to the user's email address, which they must enter to verify their identity.

 In Filament, users set up multi-factor authentication from their [profile page](overview#authentication-features).
 If you use Filament's profile page feature, setting up multi-factor authentication will automatically add the correct UI elements to the profile page: